uclahs-cds/metapipeline-DNA/README.md

 The FASTQ file for each sample is then realigned to the genome using [pipeline-align-DNA](https://github.com/uclahs-cds/pipeline-align-DNA).

+### 3. recalibrate-BAM

+The aligned BAM goes through Indel Realignment and base quality score recalibration using [pipeline-recalibrate-BAM](https://github.com/uclahs-cds/pipeline-recalibrate-BAM).

-### 3. call-gSNP
+### 4. call-gSNP

-Germline SNPs are then called from the re-aligned BAM files using [pipeline-call-gSNP](https://github.com/uclahs-cds/pipeline-call-gSNP).
-Call-gSNP also performs BAM re-calibration.
-Tumor and normal samples from the same patient are paired in this step.
+Germline SNPs are then called from the re-calibrated BAMs using [pipeline-call-gSNP](https://github.com/uclahs-cds/pipeline-call-gSNP).

-### 4. call-sSNV
+### 5. call-sSNV

-The calibrated BAM from step 3 is then used to call for somatic SNVs using [pipeline-call-sSNV](https://github.com/uclahs-cds/pipeline-call-sSNV).
+The re-calibrated BAMs from step 3 are then used to call somatic SNVs using [pipeline-call-sSNV](https://github.com/uclahs-cds/pipeline-call-sSNV).

-### 5. call-mtSNV
+### 6. call-mtSNV

-The same calibrated BAM from step 3 is also used to call for mitochondrial SNVs usint [pipeline-call-mtSNV](https://github.com/uclahs-cds/pipeline-call-mtSNV)
+The re-calibrated BAMs from step 3 are used to call mitochondrial SNVs using [pipeline-call-mtSNV](https://github.com/uclahs-cds/pipeline-call-mtSNV).

-### 6. call-gSV
+### 7. call-gSV

-The same recalibrated BAM from step 3 is also used to call for germline structural variants using [pipeline-call-gSV](https://github.com/uclahs-cds/pipeline-call-gSV)
+The re-calibrated BAMs from step 3 are used to call germline structural variants using [pipeline-call-gSV](https://github.com/uclahs-cds/pipeline-call-gSV).

 > **Note**: The `run_regenotyping` mode from the call-gSV pipeline is disabled for the metapipeline.
 Regenotyping should be performed separately at the cohort-level.

-### 7. call-sSV
+### 8. call-sSV

-The same recalibrated BAM(s) from step 3 are also used to call for somatic structural variants using [pipeline-call-sSV](https://github.com/uclahs-cds/pipeline-call-sSV)
+The re-calibrated BAMs from step 3 are used to call for somatic structural variants using [pipeline-call-sSV](https://github.com/uclahs-cds/pipeline-call-sSV).

+### Sample modes

+The metapipeline supports running samples in three modes: `single`, `paired`, and `multi`.

+#### Single sample mode
+All samples are processed individually as separate jobs.
+- Normal samples will go through germline calling (call-gSNP, call-gSV) and somatic SNV calling with Mutect2's normal-only mode.
+- Tumor samples will go through germline calling (call-gSNP) and somatic SNV calling with Mutect2's tumor-only mode.

+#### Paired sample mode

+All samples from the same patient are processed as a single job.
+- Individual samples will go through the convert-BAM2FASTQ and align-DNA pipelines.
+- The normal sample will then be paired with each tumor sample and each pair will go through recalibrate-BAM, call-gSNP, call-sSNV, call-mtSNV, and call-sSV.
+- The normal sample will go through call-gSV.

+#### Multi sample mode

+All samples from the same patient are processed as a single job.
+- Individual samples will go through the convert-BAM2FASTQ and align-DNA pipelines.
+- The recalibration and germline SNP calling will then proceed on the entire set of samples together.
+- Somatic SNV calling will proceed in two ways:
+    1. The normal sample will be paired with each tumor sample and run through the call-sSNV pipeline
+    2. If Mutect2 was requested, the entire set of samples will go through multi-sample calling with just Mutect2 in call-sSNV.
+- The normal sample will be paired with each tumor sample and each pair will go through call-mtSNV and call-sSV.
+- The normal sample will go through call-gSV.

 ---